 Is dinner to be held at a restaurant with safe options?
-Is Grandma going to set out bowls of nuts again?
+Does Grandma plan to set out bowls of nuts again?
 Is brunch a potluck?
 Can I bring my own food?
 The list goes on.

 Finding that perfect balance between safety, risk and gratitude is a difficult task.
 If risk of a food-allergic reaction is high, then the reality of establishing boundaries and saying ‘No’ may be the solution – despite how uncomfortable that may seem.